boris-pavel/the-odin-project/Foundations/Prerequisites/Computer Basics/Knowledge Check.md

 ## Is Windows an operating system or an application?

-Windows is an operationg system, it makes the connection between hardware and software.
+Windows is an operating system, it makes the connection between hardware and software.

 ## What's the difference between open source and closed source software?